-February 20, 2009 - A report is released showing that Anglo Irish lent €451 million to 10 large customers, so they could buy shares in the bank.
+February 20, 2009 - A report is released showing that Anglo Irish Bank lent €451 million to 10 customers so they could buy shares in the bank.
 There are 15 customers who each owe the bank €500 million.

 February 21, 2009 - Tens of thousands of protesters rally in Dublin.

 May 29, 2009 - The government props up Anglo Irish bank with another €4 billion.

 February 19, 2010 - The government takes a 16% direct stake in Bank of Ireland, when the bank can't make a payment.

 March 30, 2010 - Ireland props up Anglo Irish Bank with another €8.3 billion.

 March 31, 2010 - Anglo Irish Bank reports a loss of €12.7 billion, the largest corporate loss in Irish history.

 May 13, 2010 - The Irish government takes a 18% stake in Anglo Irish bank.

 June 9, 2010 - The government's stake in Bank of Ireland rises to 36%.